Mashpoe/c-vector/README.md

 # C Vector Library
-A simple vector library written in C. It can store any type, and it can be accessed like a traditional array, e.g. `arr[i]`.
-It has methods for adding, inserting, and removing elements.
+A simple vector library written in C. It can store any type, it can be accessed like a traditional array, e.g. `arr[i]`, and it has methods for adding, inserting, and removing elements.

 You can easily create a vector like so: